Table of Contents

 Bed

 Normal.
-Up until I moved to Boulder I had a normal bed.
-My bed on East Park Avenue had a dark, ornate wood headboard and footboard.
-I ended up getting rid of the footboard and using a hollywood bed with the headboard just leaning against the wall because of my heels.
-When I landed on my back on US 1 after the head-on collision on the Night of the Everglades, I banged my heels hard on the pavement; they were sore for years.
-They gave me shearling heel cups in the Vero Beach hospital because I complained so much about my heels.
-The heel cups helped, but for years I slept with my heels hanging off the end of my bed.
+I had a normal bed until I moved to Boulder.
+My bed in Tallahassee, the first one I ever bought for myself, had a dark, ornate wood frame to match the rest of my dark, ornate thrifted furniture.
+My tastes have evolved a bit since then.
+I ended up getting rid of everything but the headboard and putting my mattress and box springs on a hollywood bed frame with the headboard just leaning against the wall because of my heels.
+When I landed on my back on the pavement after the head-on collision on my way back from the Everglades, I banged my heels hard on the pavement; they were sore for years.
+They gave me shearling heel protectors in the Vero Beach hospital because I complained so much about my heels.
+The heel cups helped, but for years I could only go to sleep with my heels hanging off the end of my bed.

 Nova.
 I left my furniture in Tallahassee, though I still managed to fill up a trailer with junk.
 When I moved west I was pulling a home made trailer I bought, a converted pickup truck bed.
 I was still driving my first car, a 1971 placer gold Chevy Nova.
 It had a 307 V-8 and 3 on the floor, the only shift pattern I ever saw that really looked like an H. It pulled my crap like a champ.
 I did not bring a bed.
 One of the women in The Community worked for a futon company and I bought a double size futon from them.
 Basic: all cotton, no foam.
 I must've adapted well to it; I don't remember any tsoris.
 They are kinda fluffy at first.